|Look up fees

-This subject is an introduction to investment analysis, with emphasis on equity securities and fixed interest securities.
+This subject covers investment analysis, with emphasis on equity securities and fixed interest securities.
 The topics covered focus on issues fundamental to financial managers, money managers, risk managers, financial advisers and regulators.
-These topics include: fundamental ideas in asset pricing; modern portfolio theory and its applications; equilibrium theories of asset pricing; portfolio performance evaluation; empirical evidence on security returns; key issues in pricing fixed interest securities; the term structure of interest rates; techniques in fixed interest portfolio management and the pricing of floating rate notes and interest rate swaps.
+These topics include: fundamental ideas in asset pricing, modern portfolio theory, and their applications; equilibrium theories of asset pricing; empirical evidence on security returns; key issues in pricing fixed interest securities; and techniques in fixed interest portfolio management.

 Intended learning outcomes